lemontree0905/Udacity_Project_A-B-Testing/README.md

 ### Result Analysis
 #### Effect Size Tests
-For each of your evaluation metrics, we give a 95% confidence interval around the difference between the experiment and control groups.<br/>
+For each of your evaluation metrics, we give a 95% confidence interval around the difference between the experiment and control groups.

-A metric is statistically significant if the confidence interval does not include 0 (that is, you can be confident there was a change), and it is practically significant if the confidence interval does not include the practical significance boundary (that is, you can be confident there is a change that matters to the business.)<br/>
+A metric is statistically significant if the confidence interval does not include 0 (that is, you can be confident there was a change), and it is practically significant if the confidence interval does not include the practical significance boundary (that is, you can be confident there is a change that matters to the business.)

 One should also notice that the given spreadsheet lists pageviews and clicks for 39 days, while it only lists enrollments and payments for 23 days.

 |Evaluation Metric| Lower Bound | Upper Bound| Statistically Significant | Practically Significant